ibm-cloud-docs/SecureGateway/securegateway_faq.md

 - Inactive items are not billed
 - Inactive Destinations do not have a provisioned cloud port.
 - All Destinations within an inactive gateway will also be inactive and cannot be reactivated until their Gateway is also set Active.
 - Inactive items are considered Non Functional.
-Inactive items cannot be in the any of the Functional states.
+Inactive items cannot be in any of the Functional states.

 #### Functional States
 When a gateway or destination is marked active it will be billed.
 Active states for Gateways and Destinations are below: